darshansarojini/Resources/BasicSkills.md

-# High Performance Computing Resources
+# Basic Skills for High Performance Computing Resources

 A curated list of resources for high-performance computing.
+This page lists basic skills

 ## Table of Contents
 - [Self-Paced Learning](#self-paced-learning)